Tulare County Human Trafficking Resources

 Build awareness with youth and adults who work with youth by showing Chosen.
 Chosen is a series of videos created by Shared Hope Int’l for youth that tell the story of sex trafficking victims in their own words, and provides valuable information about what to do if one suspects a sex trafficking situation.

-Videos include Chosen, Chosen Gang Edition, and Chosen in Spanish.
+Videos include Chosen, Chosen Gang Edition, and Chosen in Spanish and can be purchase through Shared Hope International.

 Other Ways To Get Involved